 The truth is that there are some credit cards out there with introductory rates.
 After the first six months, these offer 0% interest for an entire year!
-In order to take advantage of this offered period and get your low monthly payment in full before it goes up again you need only pay off any balance on time each month so as not have late fees added onto what would already be high-cost borrowing expense due solely because someone didn’t read closely enough about how much things cost after they’ve been bought already (and also maybe invest).
+In order to take advantage of this offered period and get your low monthly payment in full before it goes up again you need only pay off any balance on time each month so as not to have late fees added onto what would already be high-cost borrowing expense due solely because someone didn't read closely enough about how much things cost after they've been bought already (and also maybe invest).

 The average credit card interest rates in America are 16%.
 However, your own personal situation can vary significantly depending on the type of account you have and other factors like how good or poor a payment history you've had with loans previously.